Golf is an excellent challenge, physically as well as mentally, and it's also a great social activity.

 Less common but more serious injuries can happen if someone gets hit by a golf ball or club.
 Though it's extremely rare, people have actually died from being hit by golf balls.
 And then there are golf-cart mishaps: Golfers have been known to get seriously injured when golf carts are driven in a hazardous manner or if they dangle their feet or hands out of a cart while it's moving.

 Fortunately, most traumatic injuries can be avoided by using common sense and following the rules.

 Before You Tee Up

 Always warm up by taking a light walk, jogging, or doing jumping jacks before you play golf.
 Do trunk twists and other stretches to help loosen up your back, and be sure to stretch your shoulders, arms, elbows, and wrists.
 Take a few easy practice swings, gradually increasing your range of motion.

-It also helps to get to the course early enough to warm up on the range by hitting a bucket of practice balls before you play.
-Start with wedges and short irons that call for a shorter swing, and gradually work up to long irons and woods that require a full swing.
+When practicing your swing at the driving range, start with wedges and short irons that call for a shorter swing.
+Gradually work up to long irons and woods that require a full swing.
 This not only will help your golf game, it will also go a long way toward preventing injuries.